click to download a copy of my resume!

 academic

 literature concerning non-invasive health monitoring and physiological signal recording.
-I
+Since we lacked a

 Situated in Montreal, Canada, McGill University is one of the few english post-secondary institutions in Quebec and is among the highest ranked universities in the country.
 McGill's Department of Mathematics and Statistics is located in Burnside Hall on McGill's downtown campus, and has an impressive faculty of leading researchers in a variety of fields such as Algebraic Geometry, Applied Mathematics, Differential Geometry, Mathematical Physics, Probability and Statistics and many more!